MansMeg/IntroML/README.md

 The course is given to second-year master students in the Statistics masters program.

 ## Expected workload
-The course takes roughly 20h per week, if the student aims for VG this might take longer.
+The course takes roughly 20h per week.
 In total the course should take roughly 200h.
+If the student aims for VG more time might be needed.

 ## Prerequisites and Course Goals
 See course syllabus [here](https://www.uu.se/en/admissions/freestanding-courses/course/?kKod=2ST129&typ=1).